 Then, look at the marbling.
 See those white lines running through each cut?
 That’s marbling, which is another name for the fat that runs through the steak, almost like thin veins.
 You think you don’t want fat in your steak, right?
-That’s a common thought, but naturally-occurring marbling through the muscle is what gives your steak tenderness and flavor.
-As it cooks, the marbling renders itself down, creating the perfect texture and rich steak flavor you expect.
-So, plenty of marbling is a good thing!
+That’s a common thought, but naturally occurring marbling through the muscle is what gives your steak tenderness and flavor.
+As it cooks, the fat renders itself down, creating the excellent texture and rich steak flavor you expect.
+So, the right amount of fat is a good thing!
 Of course, you don’t want a fatty steak, so look for nice, thin lines of marbling rather than chunks of fat.

-Here comes the tough part – choosing the actual part of the animal!
-So many cuts are perfect for grilling, pan-frying, or baking and experienced grill masters can make just about any steak cook perfectly.
-But, there are a few that we prefer over others for the perfect steak experience, so we’re going to focus on our top picks.
+Here comes the tough part – choosing the actual part of the cow!
+So many cuts are just right for grilling, pan-frying, or baking and experienced grill masters can make just about any steak cook to perfection.
+But there are a few that we prefer over others for an amazing steak experience, so we’re going to focus on our top picks.